Amber Heard to appeal Johnny Depp ruling, no settlement in court

 Amber Heard will appeal the ruling following Johnny Depp’s victory in the defamation trial between the former married couple.

-Judge Penney Azcarate entered a judgement echoing the verdict that was handed down on 1 June, Law & Crime reported.
+Judge Penney Azcarate entered a judgement on Friday echoing the verdict that was handed down on 1 June, Law & Crime reported.

-The legal teams of the actors met in court on Friday but it remains unclear if they have discussed a possible settlement.
+The legal teams of the actors met in court on Friday but it remains unclear if they discussed a possible settlement.

 Judge Azcarate gave the two parties until Friday to reach a settlement if they wanted to do so.

-Angenette Levy of Law & Crime reported that the judge was “no nonsense as usual” and that Mr Depp’s legal team didn’t request an injunction, as expected.
+Angenette Levy of Law & Crime reported that the judge was “no-nonsense as usual” and that Mr Depp’s legal team didn’t request an injunction, as expected.

+In a statement to The Independent, a spokesperson for Ms Heard said: “As stated in yesterday’s congressional hearings, you don’t ask for a pardon if you are innocent.
+And, you don’t decline to appeal if you know you are right.”

+Attorney Lisa Bloom believes we have not seen the end of the trial, and that the case will be decided on appeal.

 Register for free to continue reading